 People who are caring for a sick person.

-But recently, the CDC and many government officials around the world have asked the general public to wear a non-surgical mask or some kind of cloth that covers their mouth and nose.
-It can be a homemade mask or a bandana or your handkerchief.
+But later the CDC and many government officials around the world had asked the general public to wear a mask or that covers their mouth and nose.

 There have been reports of COVID-19 spreading from people who do not show any symptoms also.
 It is now understood that 25 % of infected people might not show any symptoms.
 It was also found that infected people can transmit the infection a couple of days before they develop symptoms.

-This pre-symptomatic transmission has made the CDC to ask the general public to cover their nose and mouth when in public.
-This is why it has become mandatory to use a face cover when you step out of the house in some countries.
+This pre-symptomatic transmission has made the CDC ask the general public to cover their nose and mouth when in public.
+This is why it has become mandatory to use a face cover when you step out of the house.
 So let us first understand the different types of masks out there.

 The general types of mask that are being used against COVID-19 are:

 CDC recommends wearing cloth face masks like homemade masks while going to public places where maintaining a distance of 6 feet from others is not possible.
 The recommendation includes: